yusufocaliskan/leads-app/README.md

 # Leads Application
 Leads Application basicly captures potetial Leads with some information.
 We persist their information on the Mongo database and also save them in a MailChimp list so we can send them e-mail for marketing purpose.

+In this SPA I used the version 3 of VueJs in Composition Api.
+Compisition APi helps to write more filexable and readable codes.

+# Create

 ## Add new Page
 In order to add new page to the system you should create the route for both side route.
 Because knowing how to create a routes for laravel is a common knowledge I'm not going to explain in  here.